 The Compensation Committee is appointed by the Board to exercise the Board's authority to compensate the executive management team and administer our stock-based and incentive compensation plans.
 The Compensation Committee typically meets in separate sessions at least on a quarterly basis.
 In addition, the Compensation Committee sometimes schedules special meetings or non-meeting "work sessions," either by telephone or in person, as necessary to fulfill its duties.
 Meeting agendas are established by the chairperson after consultation with other members of the Compensation Committee, the EVP of HR and Mr. Kartsotis, our CEO.
-The current members of the Compensation

-Committee are Ms. Agather, who serves as chairperson, Ms. Neal, Ms. Ragusa and Mr. Steinberg.
-Each of these Compensation Committee members served on the Compensation Committee during all of fiscal 2012, other than Ms. Neal who was appointed to the committee in February 2012.
+The current members of the Compensation Committee are Ms. Agather, who serves as chairperson, Ms. Neal and Ms. Ragusa.
+Each of these Compensation Committee is served on the Compensation Committee during all of fiscal 2013.
 The Compensation Committee's full responsibilities with respect to our compensation practices are set forth in its charter and summarized above under "Board Committees and Meetings-Compensation Committee."

-In late 2011, the Compensation Committee again engaged FWC to assist the Compensation Committee and management in reviewing and determining appropriate, competitive compensation for our executive officers for fiscal 2012.
+In late 2012, the Compensation Committee again engaged Frederic W. Cook & Co., Inc. ("FWC") to assist the Compensation Committee and management in reviewing and determining appropriate, competitive compensation for our executive officers for fiscal 2013.
 The Compensation Committee has engaged FWC since 2009 and believes FWC's familiarity with the Company and its compensation policies allows FWC to provide more meaningful insights to the Compensation Committee.
 FWC also reviewed the design and competitiveness of the Company's non-employee director compensation program.
 FWC has continued to provide to us, at our request, benchmarking, best practices and other data relevant to our compensation programs and changes thereto.
-In fiscal year 2012, FWC did not provide any other services to us.
+In fiscal 2013, FWC did not provide any other services to us.

-The Compensation Committee determined that the work of FWC did not raise any conflicts of interest in fiscal 2012.
+The Compensation Committee determined that the work of FWC did not raise any conflicts of interest in fiscal 2013.
 In making this assessment, the Compensation Committee considered the independence factors enumerated in new Rule 10C-1(b) under the Exchange Act, including the fact that FWC does not provide any other services to the Company, the level of fees received from the Company as a percentage of FWC's total revenue, policies and procedures employed by FWC to prevent conflicts of interest, and whether the individual FWC advisers to the Compensation Committee own any stock of the Company or have any business or personal relationships with members of the Compensation Committee or our executive officers.